Bosko's Store: Plot

 The story opens with Bosko scatting and whistling a happy tune as he cleans the window of his general store.
 A telephone rings and Bosko answers; a voice on the other end makes a fairly unintelligible request that Bosko interprets as one for bologna.
 Bosko turns on a small electric fan after retrieving a sausage from which he chops thin slices using the spinning blades.
 As the slices fall onto a scale, Bosko's dog, wafted thither by the scent, approaches master and meat.
 The naughty canine paws the empty balance of the scale, reversing it and flipping the cold cuts into his salivating maw.
-This he repeats as the whistling Bosko absent-mindedly further depletes the bologna.
+This repeats as the whistling Bosko absent-mindedly further depletes the bologna.
 The dog's shape reflects his gluttony, becoming more sausage-like as he devours more of the delicacy; once Bosko realizes that his meat has disappeared, the animal cannot disguise his guilt.
 He dances, making accordion-like sounds as he hops away; pursued by Bosko, he runs carelessly through another fan, slices of his body being cut off in the process, rejoining at once upon hitting the other side of the floor.
-Having enjoyed the run, our laughing hero forgets his trouble and begins to dust the shop as he dances about: he dusts eggs out of which live chicks pop and a lady in an advertisement who smacks him with her rolling pin (for the affront!)
+Having enjoyed the run, our laughing hero forgets his trouble and begins to dust the shop as he dances about: he dusts eggs out of which live chicks pop and a lady in an advertisement who smacks him with her rolling pin (for the affront).

 A miniature Mickey Mouse-counterfeit uses the pulley of a window blind in order to reach a telephone, whereat he rides the rotary dial as though it were a merry-go-round.
 It seems that "Mickey" was dialing the store's number, and a telephone rings across the room.
 Bosko answers it; pseudo-Mickey's mouthpiece having fallen, he must slide down the wire in order to speak and climb up again to hear Bosko's response.
 "Have you got any dry fish?" he asks; Bosko says that he has.
 "Well," the prankster replies, "give 'em a drink!"